Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 Drying her eyes, she shared that she now felt a difference.
 She no longer felt the loneliness.
 The presence of the Holy Spirit was healing the hurt, and realizing that God had been with her at the gate, she now felt the Father's abiding love deep within her being and hope for the future.

-Words of knowledge and prophecy will often work hand in hand to comfort and encourage those in need.
+Words of knowledge and the gift of prophecy will often work hand in hand to comfort and encourage those in need.

 The Scripture reveals, "'I am the Alpha and the Omega, the Beginning and the End,' says the Lord, 'who is and who was and who is to come, the Almighty'" (Revelation 1:8).